loloserrano/11_23/content/_index.md

 In this section I do a summary qualitative assessment of race in the casebook.
 It's much more difficult to gauge and thus to quantify, so this section is much more cursory than the issue deserves.

 On the whole, race and racism are a conspicuous absence in the cases and notes in KCP.
 Only one case mentions racism, and despite being a heavily policy-oriented opinion fails to engage with the idea in the slightest.
-Several other cases have a racial subtext that KCP generally fails to address meaningfully in the notes.
+Several other cases have a racial subtext that KCP does not address in the notes.

 ### [Data Collection and Dataset](/docs/dataset)